Deuthlon Power Drag Grease | 30 ml

 A thin layer of grease can act as an additional protective barrier here and prevent saltwater or dirt from easily entering the reel.

-It largely depends on how often and under what conditions you go fishing.
+That depends largely on how often and under what conditions you go fishing.

-• occasional use → 1–2 maintenance sessions per season
+• occasional use → 1–2 maintenance checks per season

-• regular use → check every few months
+• regular use → inspect every few months

-• saltwater or intensive use → maintain more frequently
+• saltwater or intensive use → service more frequently

-Especially gears and heavily stressed components should be checked regularly.
+Gears and heavily stressed components in particular should be checked regularly.